StackingNet: Collective Inference Across Independent AI Foundation Models: Supporting Information

-The prompt follows a structured format comprising several components: it assigns the model the role of a reviewer, provides the official review guidelines of the target conference, includes the full manuscript text, and requests both a detailed qualitative assessment and quantitative ratings.
+\textbf{Prompts for Research Paper Rating} The prompt follows a structured format comprising several components: it assigns the model the role of a reviewer, provides the official review guidelines of the target conference, includes the full manuscript text, and requests both a detailed qualitative assessment and quantitative ratings.
 The design builds on the structured prompting framework introduced by Yu~\emph{et al.}~\cite{Yu2025}.
 For the regression task, only the scalar rating is used as supervision.
 By incorporating these contextual elements, the prompt encourages more grounded and consistent evaluations of complex academic manuscripts, aligning the model's reasoning more closely with the cognitive process of human reviewers.
 The complete prompt format is shown below.

-We used the official OpenReview API (https://github.com/openreview/openreview-py) to retrieve paper PDFs and corresponding human reviewer overall rating scores.
-To convert to text, the documents were then parsed using the PyMuPDF (https://github.com/pymupdf/PyMuPDF) Python library to extract markdown-style text.
+We used the official OpenReview API (\url{https://github.com/openreview/openreview-py}) to retrieve paper PDFs and corresponding human reviewer overall rating scores.
+To convert to text, the documents were then parsed using the PyMuPDF (\url{https://github.com/pymupdf/PyMuPDF}) Python library to extract markdown-style text.
 To simulate an anonymous peer review setting, we applied regular expression filters to systematically remove identifying details, including author names, institutional affiliations, contact information, funding declarations, publication metadata, etc. The scalar rating values returned by the models were used as regression scores.

 \textbf{Prompts for Facial Image Attribute Rating} The prompt is designed to elicit judgments of perceived facial attributes without introducing contextual information, assigned roles, or preference framing.
 It presents a direct, neutrally worded brief question following the image token input.